Ester Mombelli: Life and career

 Ester went on to become a distinguished interpreter of Rossini's operas, creating the role of Madame Cortese in his Il viaggio a Reims and singing the title role in La Cenerentola on multiple occasions.
 Rossini also composed the cantata La morte di Didone expressly for her voice.
 She sang in its premiere performance at the Teatro San Benedetto in Venice on 2 May 1818.
-From 1823 to 1825 she appeared at the Théâtre Italien in Paris, where she not only sang in the premiere of Il viaggio a Reims but also sang the title role in La donna del lago in first Paris performances.
+From 1823 to 1825, she appeared at the Théâtre Italien in Paris, where she not only sang in the premiere of Il viaggio a Reims but also sang the title role in La donna del lago in the first Paris performances.

-In December 1825, Mombelli returned to Venice where she sang at La Fenice until February 1826.
+In December 1825, Mombelli returned to Venice, where she sang at La Fenice until February 1826.
 She appeared as Desdemona in the theatre's first performance of Rossini's Otello and sang in the world premieres of Carafa's Il paria and Mercadante's Erode and Caritea.
-In 1827 she married Count Camillo Gritti and retired from the stage.
+In 1827, she married Count Camillo Gritti and retired from the stage.
 Gritti had been the administrator of La Fenice from 1818 to 1825 and in the ensuing years remained an influential figure in the artistic life of Venice.